keoko/passa-paraula/README.md

 # passa-paraula

 ## TODO
+- format time in minutes:seconds
+- refactor code (UI logic, game logic)
-- timer
+- circle in CSS3
 - clean up README (install section, example, etc.)
 - how to play page (letters) or just some div with all keys used
-- refactor code (UI logic, game logic)
-- A circle starts from left, not up
+- pause timer
+- team name

+## NICE TO HAVE
+- letter positioning inside the circle
+- positioning the big circle in the middle of the window
+- text positioning & font
+- select letters set
+- responsive design
+- bootstrap
+- CSS circles
+- colours
+- timer & score on their own component

 ## DONE